Ezequiel-Menneck/Ezequiel-Menneck/README.md

 ### I'm ☂️...

 - seeking out the first opportunity as a developer
-- currently learning TypeScript,React, Java, Spring Boot, JPA, PostgreSQL, Docker, Kubernets
+- currently learning TypeScript, React, Java, Spring Boot, JPA, PostgreSQL, Docker, Kubernets

 ### These are my favorite languages and libraries